MicrosoftDocs/azure-docs/articles/azure-functions/functions-bindings-storage-queue.md

 ### Functions 2.x and higher

 Working with the trigger and bindings requires that you reference the appropriate package.
-The a NuGet package is used for .NET class libraries while the extension bundle all other application types.
+The NuGet package is used for .NET class libraries while the extension bundle is used for all other application types.

 | Language                                        | Add by...                                   | Remarks
 |-------------------------------------------------|---------------------------------------------|-------------|